 - Comparable to drip tubing stakes from Lowes, Home Depot, and Walmart.

 - Sub-packed for easy installation: Neatly sub-packed in plastic bags (50 staples/bag) - retail packaging not included as part of a strategy to reduce packaging waste

 - Heavy duty landscape staples sold in bulk

 - Multiple quantities: Drip stakes available in 200, 500, 1000 and more

 - Sharp chisel point: effortless application

-- The chisel point creates a sharp angle that makes the landscape staples installation process faster and easier
+- The chisel point creates a sharp angle that makes the drip tubing stakes installation process faster and easier

 - Galvanized staples last longer, resist rust, and can be reused